fenok/articles/body-stretching/body-stretching.en.md

 }
 ```

-This solution has a minor glitch: there seems to be a bug in Chrome which makes the `body` height get out of sync with the viewport height when the browser height changes.
+This solution has a minor glitch in Chrome: when the browser height increases, the `body` height stays the same, getting out of sync with the viewport height.
 Aside from that, this approach solves the issue.

 However, we now have to fix the `html` height.
 If that's the case, shouldn't we use an older, more robust solution?

 ## The old-school way

-Since we couldn't avoid fixing the `html` height, let's try the good old way that involves passing a 100% height from the `html` element.
+Since we couldn't avoid fixing the `html` height, let's try the good old way that involves passing a height of 100% from the `html` element.

 Let's apply `min-height: 100%` to the `body` element, where 100% is the full height of its parent (namely, the `html` element).
-A percentage height on a child requires the parent to have a fixed height, so we have to apply `height: 100%` to the `html` element, thereby fixing its height to the full viewport height.
+A percentage height on a child requires its parent to have a fixed height, so we have to apply `height: 100%` to the `html` element, thereby fixing its height to the full viewport height.

-Since the percentage height of an `html` element in mobile browsers is calculated relative to the _minimal_ viewport height, the above-mentioned scroll issue doesn't bug us anymore!
+Since the percentage height of the `html` element in mobile browsers is calculated relative to the _minimal_ viewport height, the above-mentioned scroll issue doesn't bug us anymore!

 ```css
 html {